AdoryVo/poketeam/README.md

 // Add a Pokemon to your team (async via PokeAPI) const bulbasaur = await team.push('bulbasaur')

+// Set a new team
+await team.set(['bulbasaur', 'charmander', 'squirtle'])

 // Get the Pokemon at a specified index team.get(0)